Australian Cleantech industry is the key to tackling the climate crisis

 Cleantech’s role in the current climate crisis is essentially the way forward.
 The development of clean technologies is key to mitigating the impact of climate change, whilst creating new economic opportunities for our country.

-The 2nd annual National Cleantech Conference & Exhibition (NCTCE2020), being held in Brisbane on 3-4 August 2020, will bring together the innovators and investors plus the suppliers and commercial end-users of the technology that will make a difference to climate change.
+The 2nd annual National Cleantech Conference & Exhibition (NCTCE2021), being held in Brisbane on 1 – 2 November 2021, will bring together the innovators and investors plus the suppliers and commercial end-users of the technology that will make a difference to climate change.

 The evidence that humans are causing global warming is overwhelming.
 This has turned into a conversation about climate change which is now being called a #climatecrisis and #climateemergency.